enbatose/commerce/README.md

 On February 2022 I joined Yalo as a Sr. Technical Product Manager for their Core Services, after successfully completing a number of infrastructure related initiatives I transitioned to be the platform's commerce Product Manager.

 As a Commerce Product Manager I managed the Store Front that drove sales through messaging applications, i.e. Whatsapp.
-The image below depicts a mobile web-based store front.
+The images below depicts a mobile web-based store front.

 <center>
   <table border="0" width="600">